NickJaensson/eztfem.py/create_tests/NOTE_ON_COMPARING_ARRAYS.md

 mat=zeros(3,3,1); disp(size(mat))            % prints: 3  3
 ```
 A solution for these cases is to always use squeeze on the Matlab size, as
 well as squeeze on the Python side.
+Note that squeeze cannot be used for the
+"1D" arrays in Matlab, since Matlab will not squeeze further than N x 1.